Updated 9am, 22/01/2021

-- Businesses allowed to remain open during national lockdown include “dental services, opticians, audiology services, chiropody, chiropractors, osteopaths and other medical or health services, including services relating to mental health”
+- Businesses allowed to remain open include “dental services, opticians, audiology services, chiropody, chiropractors, osteopaths and other medical or health services, including services which incorporate personal care services and treatments required by those with disabilities and services relating to mental health”

 In section 86.9 of the current UK Standard Industrial Classification of Economic Activities (2007), the government defines ‘other human health activities’ as: “activities for human health not performed by hospitals or by medical doctors or dentists: activities of nurses, midwives, physiotherapists or other paramedical practitioners in the field of optometry, hydrotherapy, medical massage, occupational therapy, speech therapy, chiropody, homeopathy, chiropractic, acupuncture etc”.

 - The current guidelines for indoor gatherings allow people from outside your household to visit for ‘work purposes’, where reasonably necessary.

 - The above UK Standard Industrial Classification of Economic Activities document also mentions in section 86.90 that “medical massage” “not performed by hospitals or by medical doctors or dentists” (…) “may be carried out in health clinics such as those attached to firms, schools, homes for the elderly, labour organisations and fraternal organisations and in residential health facilities other than hospitals, as well as in own consulting rooms, patients’ homes or elsewhere.”

 Initially, there was some discussion within the industry around what level qualifications massage practitioners in particular would need to have to work in homes.